openmainframeproject/feilong/doc/source/index.rst

 sdk rest api
 ============

-Different to sdk api, this rest api expected to be run on top of http solutions like nginx, apache etc.
+Different to z/VM SDK api, this rest api expected to be run on top of http solutions like nginx, apache etc.

 .. toctree::